msuL9/secure-password-generator/README.md

-# secure-password-generator

-SecurePassGen
+# SecurePassGen

 SecurePassGen is a Python command-line tool for generating cryptographically secure passwords and analyzing their strength against NIST SP 800-63B guidelines and local breached lists.
 Built as a preventive cybersecurity project, it emphasizes authentication best practices to mitigate risks like brute-force and dictionary attacks, drawing from Security+ (Sec+) certification knowledge and TryHackMe Cybersecurity 101 modules.

-Installation
+## Installation

-Clone the repository: git clone https://github.com/msuL9/SecurePassGen.git Navigate to the root: cd SecurePassGen
+1. Clone the repository: `git clone https://github.com/msuL9/SecurePassGen.git`
+2. Navigate to the root: `cd SecurePassGen`
-Create and activate a virtual environment: python -m venv vulnenv then vulnenv\Scripts\activate (Windows) or source vulnenv/bin/activate (Unix).
+3. Create and activate a virtual environment: `python -m venv vulnenv` then `vulnenv\Scripts\activate` (Windows CMD) or `source vulnenv/bin/activate` (Unix/Git Bash).
-Install dependencies: pip install -r requirements.txt
+4. Install dependencies: `pip install -r requirements.txt`

-Usage Examples
+## Usage Examples

-Generate a password: python src/main.py --length 16 (outputs a strong password with all character types).
+- Generate a password: `python src/main.py --length 16` (outputs a strong password with all character types).
-Exclude types: python src/main.py --length 12 --no-symbols (letters and digits only).
+- Exclude types: `python src/main.py --length 12 --no-symbols` (letters and digits only).
-Analyze strength: python src/main.py --analyze 'ComplexUCI2025$!' (use single quotes for special characters; outputs score and feedback).
+- Analyze strength: `python src/main.py --analyze 'ComplexUCI2025$!'` (use single quotes for special characters; outputs score and feedback).

-Features
+## Features

-Cryptographic Generation: Uses secrets for randomness, guaranteeing at least one of each included type (lowercase, uppercase, digits, symbols) for NIST-compliant entropy.
+- **Cryptographic Generation**: Uses `secrets` for randomness, guaranteeing at least one of each included type (lowercase, uppercase, digits, symbols) for NIST-compliant entropy.
-Strength Analysis: Scores passwords (0-100) based on length, complexity, and breached checks from a local RockYou subset, with tiered feedback (weak/moderate/strong) to educate on Sec+ risks like credential stuffing.
+- **Strength Analysis**: Scores passwords (0-100) based on length, complexity, and breached checks from a local RockYou subset, with tiered feedback (weak/moderate/strong) to educate on Sec+ risks like credential stuffing.
-Uniqueness: Local breached detection and mandatory diversity set it apart from basic generators, inspired by TryHackMe password cracking labs for real-world threat simulation.
+- **Uniqueness**: Local breached detection and mandatory diversity set it apart from basic generators, inspired by TryHackMe password cracking labs for real-world threat simulation.

-Testing
+## Testing

-Unit Tests: 15+ pytest cases with 100% coverage (via coverage), verifying guarantees like type inclusion and breached overrides.
+- Unit Tests: 15+ pytest cases with 100% coverage (via `coverage`), verifying guarantees like type inclusion and breached overrides.
-Bulk Metrics: 100% strong scores in 500 simulations, quantifying resistance to common attacks per Sec+ vulnerability management (domain 1.2).
+- Bulk Metrics: 100% strong scores in 500 simulations, quantifying resistance to common attacks per Sec+ vulnerability management (domain 1.2).
-Run: python -m pytest tests/ and python -m coverage report.
+- Run: `python -m pytest tests/` and `python -m coverage report`.

+## Reflections

+This project applies Sec+ authentication controls (domain 2.4) to enforce secure habits, building on my UChicago BS CS foundation (3.40 GPA) for modular code.
+It refreshes Python skills post-hiatus, tying to TryHackMe Cybersecurity 101 for threat modeling, and prepares for UCI MS CS secure development coursework.

+## License

+MIT License.
+See [LICENSE](LICENSE) for details.